DeltaGo!

 About the team

-We are an international team of master's students, bringing diverse expertise in climate studies, environmental sciences, biobased sciences, earth and environment, and water resource engineering.
+We are an international team of master's students, bringing diverse expertise in climate studies, environmental sciences, biobased sciences, earth sciences, and water resource engineering.
 As a dynamic and interdisciplinary team, we aim to leverage our unique skillset to contribute to creating a sustainable future for Bangladesh Delta with innovative nature-based solutions.

 Our vision for nature-positive future for Bangladesh